getodk/docs/verify-downloads.rst

 .. tip::

    - In Linux terminal, the name of the downloaded file is also printed along with the hash.
 Be careful not to copy it.
-   - When you get a match, also check that the name of file in the list aside the hash is same as that of your downloaded file.
+   - When you get a match, also check that the name of the file in the list aside the hash is the same as that of your downloaded file.